 Kent also has a multitude of colleges and universities offering courses in TV and film.

 Finding work experience and your first job in the industry can be difficult, but we’re here to help!
 The TV and film industry is very competitive and studying the area you want to work in isn’t enough these days to secure a job in the industry.
 The Kent Film Offices always offers runners and Kent Trainees to productions that are visiting the county.

 Getting experience as a runner is a great way to learn about how a film crew works, looks good on your CV and can also give you some great contacts!

 If you’d like to be notified of any entry level runner opportunities in Kent, please contact us with your email address, phone number and Kent address as we offer runners to visiting productions and will send out requests to those that are registered, although usually for runner jobs you would only receive food and expenses.

 The Kent Film Office tries to negotiate longer term training opportunities for graduates with both visiting and local production companies when they are filming in the county for several weeks or months.

-We have close links with Kent’s Colleges and Universities and notify our contacts as well as those registered as Kent Trainees on our production guide when opportunities come up.
+We have close links with Kent’s Colleges and Universities and notify our contacts as well as those registered with us as Kent Trainees when opportunities come up.

 Check out our Case Studies which demonstrate how on-set experience and working with local production companies have helped some of our trainees to progress further within the industry.